Split-Ensemble: Efficient OOD-aware Ensemble via Task and Model Splitting: Architecture with Splitting and Pruning

 A small MCT indicates that a group of submodels has a weak correlation with the rest, therefore they can be separated from the shared architecture.
-In practice, we will iteratively split the earliest layer with an MCT lower than a predefined value in a branch shared by multiple submodels, until all submodels have individual branches at the end.
+In practice, we will iteratively split the earliest layer with an MCT lower than a predefined value in a branch shared by multiple submodels, until all submodels have individual branches or the training ends.
 The splitting strategy will turn a single backbone model into a tree-like architecture, as illustrated in Figure~\ref{fig:itersplit}.

-\subsection{Sensitivity-aware global pruning}
+\subsection{Sensitivity-aware Global Pruning}

 To remove the redundancy in the submodels for simpler subtasks, we perform global structural pruning on the Split-Ensemble architecture.
 We perform structural sensitivity estimation on a group of weight element $w_s$ belonging to a structure $\mathcal{S}$ for the loss $\mathcal{L}_{CB}^i$ of each subtask $i$.
 We utilize the Hessian importance estimation~\citep{yang2023global}, which is computed as